 Linklaters's score of 66 is higher than 81% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Linklaters reported total carbon emissions of approximately 76,829,200 kg CO2e, with a breakdown of 1,467,100 kg CO2e from Scope 1, 1,203,300 kg CO2e from Scope 2, and a significant 74,158,800 kg CO2e from Scope 3 emissions.
-This represents an increase from 2023, where total emissions were about 69,217,200 kg CO2e, with Scope 1 emissions at 1,298,600 kg CO2e, Scope 2 at 2,181,300 kg CO2e, and Scope 3 at 66,351,500 kg CO2e.
-Linklaters has set ambitious climate commitments, aiming for a 70% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2019 baseline.
-Additionally, they target a 50% reduction in Scope 3 emissions within the same timeframe.
-These targets have been approved by the Science-Based Targets Initiative (SBTi) and are aligned with the goal of limiting global warming to 1.5°C. The firm is also committed to achieving net zero emissions by 2050, further reinforcing its dedication to sustainability and climate action.
+In 2023, the firm’s total emissions were about 69,217,200 kg CO2e, comprising 1,298,600 kg CO2e from Scope 1, 2,181,300 kg CO2e from Scope 2, and 66,351,500 kg CO2e from Scope 3.
+Linklaters has set ambitious climate commitments, aiming to achieve a 70% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2019 baseline.
+Additionally, the firm targets a 50% reduction in Scope 3 emissions within the same timeframe.
+These targets have been approved by the Science-Based Targets Initiative (SBTi) and are aligned with the goal of limiting global warming to 1.5°C. The firm is also committed to reaching net zero emissions by 2050, using the 2018/19 fiscal year as its baseline.
+These initiatives reflect Linklaters's proactive approach to addressing climate change and reducing its carbon footprint across all scopes of emissions.

 Access structured emissions data, company-specific emission factors, and source documents